averyhiebert/lingthing/README.md

 the (log) probability of a string (with Laplace smoothing applied, and maybe other smoothing options in the future if we're lucky).

+## Installation:

+`npm install lingthing`

+## Building
+To build the browser-friendly distribution, run `npm install` to install dev-dependencies, and then run `npm run-script browser`.

+The bundled file will appear in the `dist` directory.

 ## Usage Examples:
 In Node:
 ```javascript